apache/qpid-proton/proton-c/bindings/cpp/docs/mainpage.md

 to write client and server applications that send and receive AMQP messages.

-The best way to start is with the \ref tutorial "tutorial".
+The best way to start is with the @ref tutorial

 ## An overview of the AMQP model